 - from diverse backgrounds across the United States

 More than a third of Lasallian Volunteers return for additional years of service.
 A unique dimension of Lasallian Volunteers is the volunteers live in community with Brothers and other Lasallian partners, fully sharing in their daily community and apostolic activities.
 This close interaction deepens the volunteers’ experience, enlivens the community, and enriches the service to the poor.

-Past LV Directors include: Mike Culligan, John Garry, Karin McClelland-Anderer, Cathy (Clark) Gillaspie, David Kasievich and Alissa Macksey.
+Past LV Directors include: Mike Culligan, John Garry, Karin McClelland-Anderer, Cathy (Clark) Gillaspie, David Kasievich and Alisa Macksey.